Pradumnasaraf/DevOps/docs/docker/commands.md

 docker network inspect <network-name>
 ```

-- Run a container on a certian network/own careted network
+- Run a container on a specific or user-created network.

 ```
 docker run --network <network-name> <image-name>